ElijahCirioli/zing-video-chat/README.md

 Read about it at https://elijahcirioli.com/zing/about.html

-If you want to run this as localhost you should modify the client websocket to not specify Heroku as its target. (public/index.js line 2)
+If you want to run this as localhost you should modify the client websocket to not specify Render as its target. (public/index.js line 2)